 I love this story from Bob Barner (and so many of his other books, as well).
-This book models amazing sensory language that helps put the reader in the story.
+This book models amazing sensory language that puts the reader inside the story.

 For this activity begin by reading the story aloud to your learners.
-This will allow your learners to enjoy the story and the pictures of the story before digging in a little bit deeper.
+This allows your learners to enjoy the story as well as the pictures in the story before digging in a little bit deeper.

 Then, have your learners close their eyes and read the story aloud again.